Climate Change

 Animal agriculture also contributes to deadly air pollution and water pollution, and is a leading cause of emerging infectious diseases.

-Watch the documentaries Eating our Way to Extinction, Cowspiracy, and Seaspiracy for an eye-opening look at the impact of animal agriculture on climate change.
+Watch these documentaries for an eye-opening look at the impact of animal agriculture on climate change:

 Greenhouse Gas Emissions